 Response: It is anticipated that this project will be constructed under a general sequence similar to a typical subdivision whereas the roadway network, drainage infrastructure and utilities would be constructed first prior to the commencement of any building construction.
-This is outlined in the general construction sequence noted on Sheet C-100 and further described in Phase 2 note #5.
+This is outlined in the general construction sequence noted on Sheet C-100.

-- 3. The submitted plans are found to be incomplete in relation to requirements for Site Plans.
-The following required plan information is not found: - a.)
+3. The submitted plans are found to be incomplete in relation to requirements for Site Plans.
+The following required plan information is not found:

+a.)
 Porches or decks on each dwelling not shown.
 It is understood from applicant that porches or decks are planned for each unit.
 (REF: Site Plan Review Regulations, Section II, F, 2)

 Response: The specific type and configuration of the decks are not fully envisioned at this time.
 Unit specific plans would be submitted during the building permit process.
-However a prototypical layout has been illustrated on Sheet C-001.
+However a prototypical layout has been illustrated on Sheet XC-001.

-b.)
+Civil Engineers • Environmental Consultants • Land Surveyors • Landscape Architects b.)
 Locations of sidewalks to dwellings not shown.
 (REF: Site Plan Review Regulations, Section II, F, 4)